 Who’s Crying Now is one of the more successful Journey songs, peaking at number four in the US and becoming the highest UK charting Journey single at the time.
 The track is a soulful piece, with a simple piano riff at its heart.
-According to the band, Perry wrote the song’s chorus whilst on his way to Jonathan Cain’s house during a storm.
+According to the band, Steve Perry wrote the song’s chorus whilst on his way to Jonathan Cain’s house during a storm.
 Upon his arrival, Cain had a few suggestions for changes and the song was finished that afternoon.

 The instrumental is moody and bitter, and you can tell it was inspired by a storm.
-The central piano hook is catchy but not particularly joyful, and, when this is paired with Schon’s piercing and high pitched guitar solo, you really get the sense of the tense and tragic relationship described by the song.
+The central piano hook is catchy but not particularly joyful, and, when this is paired with Schon’s piercing and high-pitched guitar solo, you get the sense of the tense and tragic relationship described by the song.
 The lyrics tell a story of a toxic and tumultuous relationship, which, once again, can be linked to the song’s stormy inspiration.

-This was the first Journey song to feature Cain, who had previously been a member of the Babys.
-It speaks volumes of Cain’s talent that he was so effortlessly able to slot into the band’s lineup and help to create such an evocative and atmospheric piece.
-Of additional note is the curious decision for the drumbeat to be entirely absent for much of the song, only appearing during the chorus and towards the track’s end.
+This was the first Journey song to feature Cain, who had previously been a member of The Babys.
+It speaks volumes of Cain’s talent that he was so effortlessly able to slot into the band’s lineup and help create such an evocative and atmospheric piece.
+Of additional note is the curious decision for the drumbeat to be absent for much of the song, only appearing during the chorus and towards the track’s end.
 This allows for Cain’s impressive piano hook to become the song’s anchor, allowing its greatness to take center stage.
 Who’s Crying Now is a grim and tempestuous masterpiece.

 # 5 – Open Arms

 The track is one of the band’s most successful songs, earning them their highest position on the Billboard 100 (number two).
-The track has been introduced to a wider (and more contemporary) audience by managing to become a staple of many pop diva’s covers discography, including Mariah Carey, Britney Spears and Celine Dion.
-Open Arms’ immense popularity is no doubt down to it’s relatable, heartfelt lyrics and that gorgeous instrumental.
+The track has been introduced to a wider (and more contemporary) audience by managing to become a staple of many pop diva’s covers discography, including Mariah Carey, Britney Spears, and Celine Dion.
+Open Arms’ immense popularity is no doubt down to its relatable, heartfelt lyrics and gorgeous instrumental.
 You can be sure that many couples have used this – and other Journey songs – as the first dance at their wedding, and it’s easy to see why.

 # 4 – Faithfully

 Another one of those stunningly powerful Journey songs, Faithfully comes from 1983’s Frontiers.
-The track was written by Jonathan Cain whilst on the road, and was completed in an extremely short time (something which the religious Cain puts down to divine intervention).
+The track was written by Jonathan Cain whilst on the road and was completed in an extremely short time (something which the religious Cain puts down to divine intervention).
 The track is a charming ode to Cain’s wife, which pays particular mind to the realities of being in a relationship with a rock star, and how these issues aren’t going to be a problem for them.
-The song is unusual in that it does not have any real chorus, instead featuring two chorus-like sections which both end on the same two lines.
+The song is unusual in that it does not have any real chorus, instead featuring two chorus-like sections that both end on the same two lines.